jadecobra/python_tdd_exercises/source/data_structures/none.rst

             self.assertIsNotNone(True)
             self.assertNotIsInstance(False, bool)

   - assertNotIsInstance_ checks if the first item it is given is NOT a child/instance of the second item.
-It is like asking the question ``is False NOT a child of the bool class?``.
+It is like asking the question, "is False NOT a child of the bool class?"
 Okay, this is new
   - bool_ is the :ref:`class<what is a class?>` for :ref:`booleans<what are booleans?>`

   the terminal_ shows :ref:`AssertionError<what causes AssertionError?>`